cloudoperators/documentation/architecture-decision-records/007-greenhouse-plugin-overrides.md

 In case that two PluginOverrides specify the same value, they are applied in the order that the PluginOverrides were created.
 This means that the PluginOverride created first will be applied first.

-Furthermore, if a Plugin/PluginPreset already specifies a value that is covered by the override, then the value will be overriden.
+Furthermore, if a Plugin/PluginPreset already specifies a value that is covered by the override, then the value will be overridden.
 This ensures that a PluginOverride is able change PluginOptionValues defined by a Plugin/PluginPreset.
 This is allows to change a value for one Plugin of a PluginPreset, while keeping the values for all others.

 ### Consequences